JakeWnuk/ptt/docs/USAGE.md

 This document describes the ways to use PTT to create miscellaneous transformations.
 There are several types that can be created using PTT:

-- `Encoding and Decoding`: This transforms input to and from URL, HTML, and Unicode escaped strings.
+- `Encoding and Decoding`: This transforms input to and from HTML and Unicode escaped strings.
 - `Hex and Dehex`: This transforms input to and from `$HEX[....]` strings.
 - `Substrings`: This extracts substrings from the input based on position.